paescebu/CustomKeyboardKit/README.md

 }
 ```

-## Using My Custom Keyboard In SwiftUI
+## Using Your Custom Keyboard In SwiftUI
 Once declared, you can use the custom keyboard with the `.customKeyboard(:)` View modifer and using your statically defined property
 ```swift
 struct ContentView: View {